One team, two measurement systems, one huge definition mistake

-A review concluded that NASA lost a Mars orbiter because a Lockheed Martin engineering team used English (we English call this measurement system ‘Imperial’, how confusing?) units of measurement while the agency’s team used metric system for a key spacecraft operation.
-The units mismatch prevented navigation information from transferring between the Mars Climate Orbiter spacecraft team at Lockheed Martin in Denver and the flight team at NASA’s Jet Propulsion Laboratory in Pasadena, California.
+A review concluded that NASA lost a Mars orbiter because a Lockheed Martin engineering team used English (we English call this measurement system 'Imperial', how confusing?) units of measurement while the agency's team used metric system for a key spacecraft operation.
+The units mismatch prevented navigation information from transferring between the Mars Climate Orbiter spacecraft team at Lockheed Martin in Denver and the flight team at NASA's Jet Propulsion Laboratory in Pasadena, California.
+In short, a definition mistake in the units led to the total loss of the mission.

 Lockheed Martin helped build, develop and operate the spacecraft for NASA.
 Its engineers provided navigation commands for Climate Orbiter's thrusters in English (Imperial) units although NASA has been using the metric system since at least 1990.